2006 Pro Football Hall of Fame inductee

 2002 College Football Hall of Fame Inductee

 New York Giants Ring of Honor

 Chairman of the Fritz Pollard Alliance

 Harry Carson’s 13-year stint with the New York Football Giants was one of the longest tenures in club history.
 The former linebacker played in 173 games and served as Team Captain for 10 of his 13 seasons including the 1986 season when the Giants defeated the Denver Broncos 39-20 in Super Bowl XXI.
 Once rated the #1 “Inside Linebacker” in NFL history according to Pro Football Weekly, Carson was named to the NFL All-Rookie Team after his first season.
-Subsequently, during his NFL career, he was named to the All-NFL Team 7 times, the All-NFC Team 8 times, and NFC Linebacker of the Year twice.
+Subsequently, during his NFL career, he was named to the All-NFL Team seven times, the All-NFC Team eight times, and NFC Linebacker of the Year twice.
 He once made an amazing 25 tackles in a Monday Night Football Game against the Green Bay Packers.
-With performances like that he was selected by his peers to play in the NFC-AFC Pro Bowl 9 times.
-He is among the top 250 players to ever play professional football with his induction as the 231 st member of the Pro Football Hall of Fame.
-Bill Belichick an assistant coach for the Giants for 12 years considers Carson “the best all-around linebacker” he ever coached!
+With performances like that he was selected by his peers to play in the NFC-AFC Pro Bowl nine times.
+Bill Belichick, an assistant coach for the Giants for 12 years, considers Carson “the best all-around linebacker” he ever coached.